 Library computers designated for public access will be available on a first-come, first-served basis and may not be reserved in advance.

 - Only library-provided software may be used on the library’s computers.
 Software and hardware owned or supplied by users may not be installed or used on library computers.

 - Users may not alter or attempt to alter the setup of library computers.

 - Users may not save their data on the hard drives of library computers.
-Users must supply their own formatted data disks.
-Formatted disks and flash drives may be purchased at the circulation desk.
+Users must supply their own formatted drives.
+Flash drives may be purchased at the circulation desk.

 - Users are asked to respect the privacy of other computer users.

 - The computers in the Children’s Room are reserved for use by children only when the Sayreville public schools are not in session.
 Adults may use them when school is in session.